 To set the chosen text type back to default, highlighted the text and click either the "Reset Styles to Page Styles" or "Remove Styles" button.
 The default styles for the text type will then be used once again:

-Text elements within Blocks which will not use the Page Styles
+Text elements within Sections which will not use the Page Styles

 Any dynamic Price element within Buy Boxes are not covered by Page Styles Settings, for example: